 Nike Restricted Stock Units (RSUs) and Stock Options

 You may be wondering how you can take advantage of all these benefits while balancing your cashflow and paycheck.
-In August Nike employees receive a bonus.
-During that time, you must decide to receive your bonus as RSUs or stock options.
-With careful planning, we recommend you use as much of this income to fund your monthly expenses.
+Nike employees receive a cash bonus in August, known as the PSP bonus.
+You may also receive an equity bonus and will need to choose between receiving it as RSUs or Stock Options.

 Using proceeds from your RSUs or stock options can free up more income to use from your paycheck to fully maximize your Nike benefits.
 This strategy can also help you avoid keeping your money tied up in NKE stock, which can reduce your concentration risk and help you maintain a diversified portfolio.